AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

    method will only output candidates with the minimum possible revisions.)

-And it return a list of candidates (i.e., revised pseudo-labels of the example) that are all compatible with ``y``.
+And it returns a list of candidates (i.e., revised pseudo-labels of the example) that are all compatible with ``y``.

 MNIST Addition example (cont.)